1 Corinthians 1:1-2:5 Comments by Stephen Ricker

 What does it mean to be "united in mind and thought"?

-* Come to an agreement and once it is made everyone should accept it or leave the congregation.
+* The Corinthian congregation needs to come to an agreement and once it is made everyone should accept it or leave the congregation.
 Many congregations have split over disagreements since the very beginning of the church age.

-* Continually arguing, even after a decision is made can completely desolve a congregation.
-Often the cults evantually disapate.
+* Continually arguing, even after a decision is made can completely dissolve a congregation.
+Often the cults eventually dissipate.
 However, some remain for many centuries.

 5. What was the source of quarrels at Corinth?
 (11-12)